 - If you want to join me, sign up here.

 - I’ll send you a weekly email with a fresh prompt to spark some inspiration and get your creative ideas flowing.

 - You can pick one evening (or any time slot that works for you) that week when you’ll actually write your piece of creative writing, and mull over ideas until then.
 Make sure that you mark it in your calendar so that you don’t forget, and really commit to protecting that writing time as you would with any social engagement or other plan.
 Your writing is important!

 The idea behind these “rules” is to encourage you to let go of perfectionism and prove to yourself that writing little and often is possible, even in a busy schedule.
-I want you to be able to think of this as a replacement for an evening of a few episodes of watching something on Netflix, or the equivalent of a film night.
+I want you to think of this as a replacement for an evening of a few episodes of watching something on Netflix, or the equivalent of a film night.
 See what you write as a first draft, a beginning, rather than a perfect finished project.
 If you like the direction it’s going, you can always pick it up later and devote more time to it and develop it into something bigger.
 Or maybe you’ll absolutely hate it, in which case that’s totally fine, too; no one has to read it, but you’ll have learnt something in the process and you can pick up again with another prompt.

 Of course, if you just have a crazy busy week and can’t fit in your writing evening, absolutely no pressure.
 You can just pick up the next prompt or come back to an older prompt that you missed, whenever you like.
 Unlike a real-life exam, no one is going to tell you off for skipping it.
 And, if you find yourself with more time than usual and you’re in the flow, obviously don’t stop!